 Hello and welcome to From A Chef’s Kitchen!
 I’m Carol Borchardt, personal chef, former newspaper columnist, recipe developer, food photographer, obsessed cookbook collector and mom to rescue kitty, Jade.

 In 1995 I met the love of my life, had a whirlwind romance and moved to the Memphis area.
 After helping to raise two stepchildren, I realized in 2002 it was time for my own baby–a food business that I named A Thought For Food Personal Chef Service.
-Through this highly personalized service, I nurture my clients through food and bring thought and care back to the home meals of our time-starved society.
+Through this highly personalized service, I bring thought and care back to the home meals of our time-starved society.
 Without a doubt, what I love most about being a personal chef is when my clients tell me they can feel the love and care that went into what I prepared for them and what a positive difference I make in their lives.
-I’m the only personal chef in the Memphis area with over 15 years of experience providing a wide range of allergy and diet-specific cuisine.
+I’m the only personal chef in the Memphis area with over 16 years of experience providing a wide range of allergy and diet-specific cuisine.

 I’m a member of the American Personal and Private Chef Association (APPCA) based in San Diego and was trained in the personal chef field by their education arm, the APPCA Institute.
 I helped write the Personal Chef International Code of Ethics, served on the APPCA Executive Advisory Committee and was the 2010 APPCA CHEF OF THE YEAR.
 I’m licensed, insured and certified as a Food Protection Manager through ServSafe™ (the same certification required of restaurant managers).